 Biography

-Rich Pirrotta is a frequent speaker, seminar leader, and teacher on the topics of leadership, strategy, motivation, e-business, and environmental management.
+Rich Pirrotta, the new CEO of SnapFulfil, is a frequent speaker, seminar leader, and teacher on the topics of leadership, strategy, motivation, e-business, and environmental management.
 He has been a member of the National Speakers Association, the leading organization for professional speakers, since 1999.
 His topics draw from his experiences as a line executive, management consultant, and teacher over the last 20 years.
 Rich is a senior operational leader, with a bias for action and a record of accomplishment for delivering outstanding business results in manufacturing, technology and e-commerce.
 He has broad, cross-organizational experience in strategy and strategy execution, management, finance, and operations, and has worked in over 30 countries.
 He is equally comfortable participating in strategic discussions with top-level management or working shoulder-to-shoulder with line personnel to get a job done.

 Rich holds a Bachelor of Science in chemical engineering from Pennsylvania State University and a Master of Business Administration in financial management and operations management from the Wharton School of Business at the University of Pennsylvania.